-The GARP Multicast Registration Protocol (GMRP) is a multicast registration protocol based update local multicast registration information dynamically, and spread local multicast registration information to other switches.
+The GARP Multicast Registration Protocol (GMRP) is a multicast registration protocol based on GARP.
+It is used for maintaining the multicast registration information of switches.
+All GMRP-enabled switches can receive multicast registration information from other switches, update local multicast registration information dynamically, and spread local multicast registration information to other switches.
 This information exchange mechanism ensures the consistency of multicast information maintained by all GMRP-enabled switches on a network.